flokleiser/nextjs-flo/README.md

 ## Currently working on:

+- [ ] Video Focus button aligned to left/right, Dim button aswell
+- [ ] Implement smooth scrolling (scrollIntoView etc)
+- [ ] Implement focus button on all pages

+- [ ] If i hate myself enough -> exlude title from dim overlay?

 - [ ] Add a "page divider", a half transparent thin line to "section" different parts of a page?

-- [ ] Test if the viewpoint centering even will work, and if it does, change lightbutton background element for each video individually
----> try element.scrollIntoView({ behavior: 'smooth' });

 - [ ] Framer motion progress bar thingy for scrolling